 2007 - Les Zimmerman

 In association with United Supermarkets and local food banks, the lodge conducts each year an annual good turn - Scouting for Food in November.
 They started this food drive in 2003.
 The annual food drive is designed to help the local food banks and pantries in the Texas Trails Council territory obtain some extra food for the holidays.
 The Arrowmen of the lodge organized the food collection and made arrangements with the food banks that warehouse and distribute the food to those in need.
 Local Packs, Troops.
 Posts and Crews collects over 26,000 pounds of food.
 All food collected throughout the area stayed within the community in which it was collected.
 This is the major service project of the lodge outside of their service to Camp Tonkawa and Camp Billy Gibbons.
 The drive has been continued each year since the new lodge was formed.

-"The Four Winds is the official newsletter of Penateka Lodge, Texas Trails
+Four Winds is the official newsletter of Penateka

-once a quarter, although issues may be missing due to publication difficulties.
+quarter, although issues may be missing due to

 issues, or the publication interval may change."